Ade2002/C-lang/README.md

 # scanf()

-this is a function that allows and scans the user input.
+this is a function that allows and scans the user input. when using scanf for strings character the ampersand is optional.

 # format specifiers %d / %c/ %s / %lf